IMSweeney/Udacity_Mouse_Maze_Project/README.md

 | `weight2_self_dist`     | 0    | 4    | 1        |
 | `weight2_area_explored` | 0    | 4    | 1        |

 The result of each run was written as an entry in a csv along with the maze dimentions and the parameters used.
 By grouping these entries by the parameters used and sorting by the sum of scores across the three mazes I was able to find a combination of parameters that were effective for all of the mazes in question.
+The weights for explored area for each run are ommitted since the best value was zero for all of the best scores.
 | `explore_percent` | `w1_goal` | `w1_self` | `w2_goal` | `w2_self` | `sum score` |
 | ----------------- | --------- | --------- | --------- | --------- | ----------- |
 | 0.5               | 1         | 3         | 2         | 3         | 82.46       |